wernerdegroot/applicatives/Ideas.md

 * Validate values of annotation parameters (no -1 overloads)
+* Validate that type constructors for accumulator contain only one of the type parameter (no `C` in first parameter for example)
 * Remove duplication of processors
 * Return type of `lift` does not need to be co- or contravariant in its arguments
 * Solve warnings about missing encoding